Table of Contents

-Measuring brand awareness can be challenging, with uplift can’t always be directly attributed to your efforts.
-There are several ways to increase brand awareness—and a compelling list of reasons why you should do so.
+Measuring brand awareness can be challenging, with uplift not always being directly attributable to your efforts.
+There are several ways to increase brand awareness — and a compelling list of reasons why you should do so.

 Building brand awareness helps audiences to recognize, recall, and relate to your business.
 It sets in motion a series of steps that take people from curious strangers to satisfied customers.

 Even if you have the right brand awareness strategies in place, it’s important to know how to measure brand awareness and choose the right brand-measurement tools.

 This is challenging.
 Your approach to measuring brand awareness depends on a variety of factors, including your goals and objectives, audience behaviors, and distribution channels.

 Yet, you can’t back down from this challenge.
 Learning how to measure brand-awareness campaigns helps you to improve return on investment (ROI) and better understand how to reach your target audience.

 Here we explore key metrics for measuring brand awareness — and the tools you need to gather these metrics.